 03 Feb Welcome to our New Team Members

-Atlanta Ronald McDonald House Charities welcomed three experienced fundraisers during the COVID-19 pandemic to lead special events strategic partnerships, and individual giving.
+Atlanta Ronald McDonald House Charities welcomed three experienced fundraisers during the COVID-19 pandemic to lead special events strategic partnerships and individual giving.
 All joined since March 2020.

-Stephanie Block, a graduate of Bradley University and American University, leads our special events team and has worked to reimagine our signature events during the pandemic, which meant taking them virtual.
+Stephanie Block, a graduate of Bradley University and American University, leads our special events and community engagement team and has worked to reimagine our signature events during the pandemic, which meant taking them virtual.
 “The opportunity to engage with stakeholders across Atlanta and beyond is exciting,” Stephanie says, “also, this position has afforded me the opportunity to be entrepreneurial in planning and executing events during a global pandemic.”

 For Courtney Ferencik, a graduate of the University of Alabama, driving strategy and forging partnerships with our Corporate Champions and other partners excites her.
 “I am most excited to see the impact of my work in a more personal way.
 I loved my time in higher education but seeing the families who benefit from our work is hugely rewarding and motivating.”